From quantum curves to topological string partition functions II: Theta series expansions from exact WKB

 In the definition of the Voros symbol fixing the normalisation, one now encounters an ambiguity in the choice of the branch point representing the starting point of the contour of integration.
 We are going to give here a prescription to fix this ambiguity, which is `as canonical as possible'.
 A broader discussion of this point can be found in Appendix \ref{app:different-norm}, where we also present an alternative, less canonical prescription involving more choices.

 According to the classification of Stokes graphs in \cite{AT} one will find the transition from $\CS_2$ to $\CS_s$ when the real part of the parameter $t:=C-B=\theta_3-\theta_4-\si$ becomes negative.
 The Stokes graph $\CS_s$ has a pair of Stokes lines connecting the puncture at $x=0$ to two branch points $b_\pm$.
-Before the transition from region $\CS_2$ to region $\CS_s$, our general prescription leads us from a choice of normalization fixed by the Voros symbol $V^{(b_20)}$, defined by an integration contour running from the branch point $b_2$ in $\CS_2$ to the puncture at $0$.
-After the transition we face two choice of normalization, corresponding to Voros symbols $V^{(b_\pm0)}$, whose integration contours run from the branch points $b_\pm$ in $\CS_s$ to the puncture at $0$.
+Before the transition from region $\CS_2$ to region $\CS_s$, our general prescription leads us to a choice of normalisation fixed by the Voros symbol $V^{(b_20)}$, defined by an integration contour running from the branch point $b_2$ in $\CS_2$ to the puncture at $0$.
+After the transition we face two choices of normalisation, corresponding to Voros symbols $V^{(b_\pm0)}$, whose integration contours run from the branch points $b_\pm$ in $\CS_s$ to the puncture at $0$.

 It is important to notice that the transition from $\CS_2$ to $\CS_s$ involves a jump of topology for the Stokes graphs, shown in Figure \ref{fig:transition}, which induces a jump of the Voros symbols.
 The Borel summation of the Voros symbol $V^{(b_20)}$ has recently been studied in \cite{ATT2}.
 It was found that the Borel summation of the Voros symbol $V^{(b_20)}$ will jump in the transition from $\CS_2$ to $\CS_s$.
 It follows from \cite[Theorem 4.8]{ATT2} that the analytic continuation of the function $\mathsf{n}^{(2)}_2$ defined by the Borel summation of the formal series $e^{-2V^{(b_20)}}$ in the chamber associated to $\CS_2$ will be related to the functions $\mathsf{n}^{(2)}_{s,\pm}$ defined by Borel summation of $e^{-2V^{(b_\pm0)}}$ in the chamber associated to $\CS_s$ by a relation of the form\footnote{Comparing with \cite{ATT2} one should note that \cite{ATT2} has fixed a prescription selecting one of the two possible cases.}